Minivera/Carleton-Web-Dev/src/slides/wasm.md

   ## Should you create UIs in WASM?
 ]
 .right-column[
   When it was first announced, WASM was shown running Unity at native speed in a browser.

   The expected use case was to run complex computations that JavaScript is not equipped for.

+  The tech has not evolved as much as we expected in the direction of building UIs.

+  WASI complicates things as there are no intended support for any sort of DOM-like API.

+  Creating UIs in WASM is more than possible, but it is better used to support a JavaScript UI in my opinion.
+]

+???
+When it was first announced, WASM was shown running Unity at native speed in a browser.
+The expected use case was to run complex computations that JavaScript is not equipped for.

 While there was a lot of traction for UIs with WASM in the early days, it has not evolved much in that direction.

 WASI complicates things as there are no intended support for any sort of DOM-like API, making any VirtualDOM frameworks difficult to port over to WASI.

 Creating UIs in WASM is more than possible, but it is better used to support a JavaScript UI in my opinion.
-]